What could I save with a TotalMoney home loan?

 About this calculator and home loans

-This calculator is intended as a guide only and is not a quote or an offer of finance by BNZ.
+This calculator is intended as a guide only and is based on the Residential Owner Occupied rate.
+It is not a quote or an offer of finance by BNZ.

 We’ve had to make some assumptions to show you the potential savings: